 This.
-Of all the places in New Mexico we visited, this blew us away the most.
+Of all the places in New Mexico we visited, the Very Large Array blew us away the most.
 We were told we had to check it out by CJ, the owner of our favorite RV park ever – Caballo Lake RV Park.
-Her son used to work there and she raved about how amazing it is.
+Her son used to work there and she raved about how amazing and unique it is.

 So, we took the two-hour, round-trip detour off the main highway (I-25) and drove for what felt like double that to the VLA.
 And it was so worth it.
 Wandering around under those giant satellite dishes made us feel small.
 While imagining what they were finding way out there in space was awe-inspiring.
 They even used this setup to map the Milky Way.

 We stayed until it got dark, admiring the strange formation in the middle of nowhere.
 And wondering what was happening far above us when they all turned in unison.
 (Read more about our experience at the Very Large Array).

 This is how we were first introduced to New Mexico.
 Since Buddy’s Grandpa lives there, we all met for a family reunion and attended this great event together.
 And while we’ve learned that New Mexico has so much more to offer since this first visit together, going to the Albuquerque Balloon Fiesta should be high on everyone’s bucket list.
 It is unlike anything we’ve ever experienced.
 Seeing all those colorful balloons getting ready to take off was stunning.
 Granted, the weather didn’t work in our favor, so we never got to see them take off.
 But, that’s just a good excuse to go back!

 Tips for going: Plan early.
 Hotels and campsites book up early.
 And, make sure to get there as early as possible.
 I’m talking HOURS before you need to be.
 It is an insanely popular event and we’ve heard horror stories about traffic being so bad that people with tickets never actually went.